Privacy Policy

 To contact us about your personal data and your rights, please contact us at the address below.
 If you have unresolved concerns, you have the right to complain to the Information Commissioner’s Office (ICO).

-Security
+1. Security

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
+To prevent unauthorised access or disclosure we have put in place suitable physical, electronic, and managerial procedures to safeguard and secure the information we collect online.

-Data Breach
+1. Data Breach

 When a personal data breach has occurred, we will establish the likelihood and severity of the resulting risk.
-If the nature of the data breach requires Wondrous People Limited to inform the ICO, we will do so within 72 hours of becoming aware of the data breach.
+If the nature of the data breach requires Wondrous People Ltd to inform the ICO, we will do so within 72 hours of becoming aware of the data breach.
 If you are notifying us of a data breach, notifications must include: your name and contact details, the date and time of the breach you are reporting, the date and time it was detected and any other information that will help us investigate the issue.

-How we use cookies and other tracking technologies
+1. How we use cookies

-Those cookies and similar tracking technologies help us analyse data about how our services are used, and to improve our services over time.
+We use traffic log cookies to identify which pages are being used.
+This helps us analyse data about webpage traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

-Links to other websites
+1. Links to other websites

-Controlling your personal information
+1. Controlling your personal information

 You may choose to restrict the collection or use of your personal information in the following ways: